pteys/Technical_test/README.md

 The repository contains tree different ways of answering the https://www.hackerrank.com/challenges/sparse-arrays/problem problem.
 The goal of this problem is to find the number of occurrence of a list of queries in a list of strings.

+Examples :
+- input :
+    - strings = "ab,ab,abc"
+    - queries = "ab,abc,bc"
+- output :
+{
+  "ab": 2,
+  "abc": 1,
+  "bc": 0
+}

 The strings list will be read as the environment variable *SPARSE_ARRAY_STRINGS*:

 `example` : *export SPARSE_ARRAY_STRINGS=ab,ab,abc*

+The queries list will be given as a parameter in three different ways:

+1) As a parameter

+2) As a parameter inside a docker

+3) As a POST request.

 ### Part 1 : Run the script with python by passing the list of queries as parameters.